 The Case Western Reserve University School of Graduate Studies (SGS) is the unit through which Case Western Reserve University offers graduate programs in the humanities and social sciences, biomedical and natural sciences, engineering, and selected disciplines related to professional fields.
 These programs lead to the degrees of Master of Arts, Master of Fine Arts (theater and dance), Master of Science, Master of Public Health, Master of Engineering and Management, Master of Engineering, Master of Science in Anesthesia, Doctor of Musical Arts, and Doctor of Philosophy.
 Several programs offered jointly with the professional schools and local affiliated institutions lead to dual degrees such as MA/JD, MA/PhD, MA/MD, MA/MSN, MS/MBA MS/MD, MSSA/PhD, PhD/MPH, JD/MPH, MSN/MPH, MBA/MPH, MD/MPH, MPH/MA, and MD/PhD.
 There are also three combined undergraduate and graduate programs, IGS (Integrated Graduate Studies), BS/MS, and BS/ME, which allow undergraduate students to enter graduate study before they complete their undergraduate programs.
 A complete list of degree programs offered can be found on the Graduate Studies website.
-The School of Graduate Studies, overseeing university-wide standards of quality in admission and performance, presently awards graduate degrees in seventy-two departments: fifty-two with PhD programs and twenty others in which the highest degree is the MA, ME, MEM, MFA, MPH, MS, or DMA.
-Enrollment in the School of Graduate Studies for fall 2013, excluding non-degree registrants, totaled 2213, of which 53% were men, 47% were women, and 30% were international.
-During the academic year 2012-2013, the school awarded 397 master’s degrees and 190 doctorates.
+The School of Graduate Studies, overseeing university-wide standards of quality in admission and performance, presently awards graduate degrees in seventy-two departments: fifty-two with PhD programs and twenty others in which the highest degree is the MA, ME, MEM, MFA, MPH, MS, MSA, or DMA.
+Enrollment in the School of Graduate Studies for fall 2014, excluding non-degree registrants, totaled 2317, of which 51.5% were men, 48.4% were women, and 29.7% were international.
+During the academic year 2013-2014, the school awarded 500 master’s degrees and 186 doctorates.

 Charles E. Rozek, PhD